andreamazzella/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 * Outsiders are occasionally spirited into Barovia by the mists.
 (Ismark has no knowledge of Death House, but vaguely remembers tales of unorthodox ways by which travelers have come to the valley.)
 There is no escaping Barovia once an outsider has entered it.
 * The village of Barovia was recently decimated by a siege from Strahd's undead forces.
 While the undead were dispatched, the village suffered heavily, and many Barovians fled to Vallaki, a fortified town to the west.
 Many are still missing, and Ismark has had to dispatch several search parties across the nearby woods in search of survivors.
 * All Barovians call Strahd “the Devil,” fearing that speaking his name gives him power and draws his attention.
 (This is a myth.)
 Ismark is unsure whether he believes this, but warns the players that Strahd’s spies are thought to be always watching— bats, wolves, and even human servants, including some among the Vistani.
 * St. Andral’s Church in Vallaki is said to be hallowed ground, protecting its congregants from vampires and other undead.
-Ismark hopes to bring his sister, Ireena there, but is currently unable to due to his duties as his father's successor.
+Ismark hopes to bring his brother, Iván there, but is currently unable to due to his duties as his father's successor.

-If the players ask why Ismark hopes to bring Ireena to St. Andral's Church, he first swears them to secrecy.
+If the players ask why Ismark hopes to bring Iván to St. Andral's Church, he first swears them to secrecy.
 He then shares, in a hushed voice, that a vampire from Castle Ravenloft has haunted the grounds around their home in recent days.
-"I think the creature caught sight of her during the siege," he says, quietly.
-"I didn't want to panic the village, but I'm concerned that Barovia is no longer safe for her."
+"I think the creature caught sight of him during the siege," he says, quietly.
+"I didn't want to panic the village, but I'm concerned that Barovia is no longer safe for him."
 (Ismark admits that the vampire is Strahd if confronted, but otherwise makes no mention of the vampire's identity.)

 If the players ask about the statue outside the tavern, Ismark can share the following information: